seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Most generous and free from all contriving,
 Will not peruse the foils; so that, with ease,
 Or with a little shuffling, you may choose
-A sword unbated, and in a pass of practise
+A sword unbated, and in a pass of practice
-Requite him for your father.
+Requite him for your father. /

 **LAERTES**
-I will do't:
+/ I will do't:
 And, for that purpose, I'll anoint my sword.
 I bought an unction of a mountebank,
 So mortal that, but dip a knife in it,